List of off-season Pacific hurricanes

 There have been 26 recorded tropical and subtropical cyclones in the North-eastern Pacific basin outside the official Pacific hurricane season.
 The National Hurricane Center (NHC) monitors the area from North America westward to 140°W, while the Central Pacific Hurricane Center is from 140°W to the International Date Line, north of the equator.
 The National Oceanic and Atmospheric Administration (NOAA) currently defines the season as starting May 15 in the eastern Pacific and June 1 for the central Pacific and ending on November 30 for both regions in each calendar year.
-Occasionally, however, storms develop in late November and persist until December, such as Hurricane Nina of 1957.
+Occasionally, however, storms develop in late November and persist until December.